|Guidelines for the LBBB Initiative of the ISCE 2018 meeting|

 OF NOTE: If the number of submissions is too large only a selection of the best submissions will be presented during the conference.
 Selection criteria include quality of results and proposed slide presentation of the results.

 Below is a step-by-step description of the registration process for the LBBB challenge.
 Any questions should be directed to: Dr. Robbert Zusterzeel (email@example.com) or Dr. Jean-Philippe Couderc (firstname.lastname@example.org)

 |Step-by-step registration and guidelines for contributing to the ISCE 2018 LBBB Initiative:|

 Step 1: Register and download the training data

 Go to THEW website for registration at: (https://redcap.urmc.rochester.edu/redcap/surveys/?s=FKJWWTERA9)

-Download the separate training and test data in ISHNE format (LINK XXX).
+Once you have registered to the intiative we will send you a link to download the data.
 The files include 10-second extractions and median beats in addition to a CSV file with the training set annotations (no annotations in the test set).)

 Step 2: Process the ECG files

 Apply your ECG algorithm to automatically detect “strict” LBBB from the 12-lead ECGs.

 Step 3: Upload your results (see specifics in the table below)